CapTechMobile/SiriBanker/blog.md

 ![](blogImages/donate.jpeg)

-### Sample App
+### Sample App: SiriBanker

 You will find our [sample app](https://github.com/CapTechMobile/SiriBanker) on GitHub.
 We did all our work on the first beta of iOS 12.
 Not everything worked for us as expected.
+If you aren't interested in the code, just skip to our conclusions.

 We call our app `SiriBanker`.
 The goal is to build a simple banking app that can display information about multiple accounts.
 There is nothing fancy here, not even authentication.
 The user can view transactions and make transfers.